abdielou/tradeql/README.md

 - **Implementation in TradeQL.Pinbar:**
   - When implementing the TradeQL.Pinbar function, users should consider the trend context to determine if the pinbar is 'with direction' or 'against direction'.
   - The `withDirection` boolean should reflect whether the pinbar aligns with or opposes the current trend, based on the orientation of its long wick.
-- **Use of Trend Data:** Utilizing the current trend data (accessible via `this.getTrend()`) is crucial in accurately assessing the directional significance of a pinbar within the TradeQL framework.
 - **Example:** A pinbar that goes withDirection is one where the orientation of its long wick aligns with the current market trend, suggesting a continuation of that trend.
 For example, given a bullish trend, a pinbar `withDirection=true` is a pinbar where the long wick is on the Low side.

 ### Utility Functions

 TradeQL provides a few key utility functions within its framework to facilitate the analysis of trading bar sequences.
-These accessors are integral for custom functions like `TradeQL.Imbalance` and `TradeQL.Pinbar`, allowing users to access context data effectively.

 #### `this.getBars()`

 - **Functionality:** Retrieves the entire array of `Bar` objects in the current sequence being analyzed.
 - **Return Type:** Array of `Bar` objects.
-- **Usage:** Ideal for scenarios where the analysis requires context from the entire sequence of bars.
-For example, when determining the significance of a bar based on its relation to preceding or succeeding bars.

 #### `this.getBar(index)`